Students getting 3 A grades or better at A level

 Purpose of data source

-The main purpose of this data is to measure schools/colleges' and students' performance, to monitor and improve standards and inform parental and student choice.
+The main purpose of this data is to measure the performance of schools and colleges and their students.
+This is to monitor and improve standards and inform parental and student choice.

 5. Download the data

-This file contains the following: measure, ethnicity, year, age group, geography, value, denominator
+This file contains the following: measure, ethnicity, ethnicity_type, time, time_type, geography, geography_type, geography_code, age, value, value_type, denominator and version